“She has gravitas and forensic precision.” Legal 500 2017

 Magdalen is accredited to receive instructions directly from members of the public through the Public Access Scheme.

-Magdalen has represented a number of clients under the scheme, representing parents and other family members in the Family Court.
-The majority of these cases concerned clients who were making or responding to applications for child arrangement orders (which have replaced residence and contact orders).
-Magdalen’s experience under the scheme includes disputes about permanent relocation outside the UK, specific issue orders (for example disputes about which school a child should go to) and disputes involving children with special needs including autism.Book BarristerBack to top
+Magdalen regularly represents parents and other family members in the Family Court through the Public Access Scheme.
+The majority of her cases concern clients who are making or responding to applications for child arrangement orders (which have replaced residence and contact orders).
+Magdalen’s experience under the scheme includes disputes about permanent relocation outside the UK, specific issue orders (for example disputes about which school a child should go to), disputes involving children with special needs (including autism) and disputes where there are significant allegations of domestic violence.Book BarristerBack to top